• Mumbai, India

 Most breast cancers begin in the ducts or lobules.
 Breast cancer can spread out of the breast through blood vessels and lymph vessels.

-Breast cancer is mainly divided into 2 types – invasive and non-invasive.
+Breast cancer is of 2 types – invasive and non-invasive.
 Invasive cancer spreads from the breast ducts to other parts of the breast whereas non-invasive cancer has not spread from the original tissue.

 • Ductal Carcinoma In Situ